rithinch/pareto-optimal-student-supervisor-allocation/README.md

-#Pareto Optimal approach to Student-Supervisor allocation
+# Student-Supervisor Allocation - Pareto Optimal approach

 This project is a Python package for student to supervisor allocation, a variant of the college admission problem.